Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Koya heals
 [[Naoto no Hatsuyuki|Noe]] is gonna throw hands lands a strike

-Grayson. pull out some blunt arrows, and we'll shoot at the swarm. killing them.
+[[Grayson]]. pull out some blunt arrows, and we'll shoot at the swarm. killing them.
 See, you don't need to be scared of all swarms.
 You guys can handle the ratings forms, just fine.

 they look for the red feather raven and dont see it